-Hanging Lake in Glenwood Canyon
+Need to Know About Hanging Lake in Glenwood Canyon

-Permits Are Required
+Permits Are Required to Access Hanging Lake

 The cost is $12 per person and includes parking.
-No vehicles over 25 feet in length are allowed in the Hanging Lake rest area.
+No vehicles over 25 feet long are allowed in the Hanging Lake rest area.
 Hikers will be asked toHanging Lake waterfall present their permits upon arrival.
 Only those with permits are allowed to park in the Hanging Lake rest area.
 Get your permit here.

 Reservations cannot be canceled within 48 hours of your departure day.
 Please use the permit portal to make reservation changes.

-Geology
+Hanging Lake Geology

 Hanging Lake is located on a fault line and was formed when the lake’s valley floor sheared off from the fault and dropped to the now shallow lake bed.
 The turquoise colors of the lake are dissolved carbonate minerals in the water.